marcmirror/memory-game/README.md

+# This is a read-only mirror of the git repo at https://codeberg.org/marc/memory-game

 # Memory Board Game

 A [Memory](https://en.wikipedia.org/wiki/Concentration_(card_game)) board game clone made with [React](https://react.dev).
 Race against the time and try to break your own record.